 - Signature of supervisor or HR personnel, if your supervisor is not available

-You must account for your education with full, official transcripts from every school you have attended.
-Your academic record should reflect 24 hours of accounting instruction above the introductory level, 9 hours in financial accounting, 6 hours studying tax accounting, 3 hours of auditing, 3 hours of management accounting, 3 hours of government or nonprofit accounting, and 3 hours of business law that concentrates on the Uniform Commercial Code.
+You must account for your accounting education with full, official transcripts from every school you have attended.
+Your academic record should reflect 24 hours of accounting instruction above the introductory level, 9 hours in financial accounting, 6 hours studying tax accounting, 3 hours of auditing, 3 hours of management accounting, 3 hours of government or non-profit accounting, and 3 hours of business law that concentrates on the Uniform Commercial Code.

 Whether you are applying with an undergraduate or graduate degree, your college or university must be fully accredited.
 Your undergrad degree should carry an accreditation from a regional accreditation board and your graduate program should meet the standards for either business or accounting from the AACSB or its equivalent, as deemed by Alabama's board of accountancy.

 Your practical accounting experience should be accounted for in a letter to the Executive Director of Alabama's accountancy board.
 Remember that for a public accountancy, you will need one full year of experience at a minimum of 30 hours per week.
 If you wish to practice in industry, government, or the academic environment, you will need to complete two full years, at a 30hrs/week minimum.
 All experience must be under the supervision of a CPA licensed by a state board, not necessarily Alabama's.
 You could perhaps find an alumni of the University of Alabama in neighboring Georgia who is interested in nurturing your development.